 One thing that makes Museum Bank Indonesia stands out from other museums is the security of this museum, which feels like we are entering an airport instead of a museum.
-We have to pass the security check in the front door and we are not allowed to bring our bag inside the museum.
-We can borrow a small bag to carry our valuables though.
+We have to pass the security check at the front door and we are not allowed to bring our bag inside the museum.
+We can borrow a small plastic bag to carry our valuables though.

 The museum itself only occupies a portion of the ground floor, which is divided into 4 zones:

 The reception area is the location where it used to be the front office of the bank, where the tellers are located.
 We could see several teller booths here.
 This part of the building is beautifully decorated with stained glass windows.

-Then we enter into the next zone: the history of money in Indonesia.
-The information is presented through diorama, pictures and narrated story.
+The next zone is the history of money in Indonesia.
+The information here is presented through diorama, pictures and narrated story.